Low-dose aspirin side effects

 This is not a complete list of side effects.
 If you feel unwell while taking low-dose aspirin, even if you do not think it is related to your medicine, see your doctor or pharmacist.

 Who can I ask about aspirin side effects?

 If you’re concerned that you or someone in your care may have had side effects related to a medicine, seek medical advice.
 To report and discuss possible side effects, call the NPS Medicines Line on 1300 MEDICINE (1300 633 424) from anywhere in Australia (Mon–Fri, 9am–5pm).
-Your call will be answered by healthdirect Australia.
+Your call will be answered by healthdirect Australia (except Queensland and Victoria).